By Vibhu Singh

 Wouldn't such a place be heaven for trading enthusiasts?

 Quantra attempts to do precisely that.
-At Quantra, you can learn different trading strategies ranging from momentum to mean reversion, day trading strategies and even machine learning strategies.
+At Quantra, you can learn different trading strategies ranging from momentum trading strategies to mean reversion strategies, day trading strategies and even machine learning strategies.

 You can also analyse and optimise the strategy's performance, and once you are satisfied with the performance, with one-click integration feature, you can take your strategy live.